nosvagor/vagari/README.md

     </blockquote>
     <p>
-        Like the background, the <b>foreground</b> represents the lower bound for the brightest colors. <i>vagari</i> continue to lean into the use of cool tones&mdash;resulting in a blue foreground&mdash;leaving white to convey meaning as well.
+        Like the background, the <b>foreground</b> represents the lower bound for the brightest colors. <i>vagari</i> continues to lean into the use of cool tones&mdash;resulting in a blue-ish foreground&mdash;leaving white to convey meaning as well.
     </p>
     <table align="center">